-LIST(e)
+LIST(e) data type

 The LIST data type is a collection type that can store ordered non-NULL elements of the same SQL data type.

-It supports, but does not require, duplicate element values.
+The LIST data type supports, but does not require, duplicate element values.
 The elements of a LIST data type have ordinal positions.
 The LIST object must have a first element, which can be followed by a second element, and so on.

-For unordered collection data types that do not support ordinal positions, see "MULTISET(e)" on page 2-23 and "SET(e)" on page 2-30.
-For complex data types that can store a set of values that includes different SQL data types, see "ROW Data Types" on page 2-45.
+For unordered collection data types that do not support ordinal positions, see "MULTISET(e) data type" on page 2-24 and "SET(e) data type" on page 2-31.
+For complex data types that can store a set of values that includes different SQL data types, see "ROW Data Types" on page 2-48.